SOG S2Angmering SWSat 18 February, 2023

 Yes, kept under close control

-None.
-No key drop.
+None other than key drop.
 Please bring your own water to ensure adequate hydration.
-Toilets at Crossbush services.
+Toilets at Crossbush services

 Contacts / Officials